etirouthier/keras_dna/docs/sparse.md

-# Generating sparse data
+# Classification

 ## Introduction

-`Generator` can be used to feed a keras model with the subsequence of DNA underlying all the exemple of an annotation in the genome.
-To do so the position of annotations need to be passed in a bed or gff file, with the name of the target annotation in a list. `Generator` will detect suffixes .bed, .gff, .gtf, .gff3 and select the positions of the desired annotation.
+`Generator` can be used to feed a keras model with the subsequences of DNA owning a given function.
+To do so the annotation of the genome needs to be passed in a bed or gff file, the names of the target annotation are given in a list. `Generator` will detect suffixes .bed, .gff, .gtf, .gff3 and select the positions of the desired annotations.

 ```python
 from keras_dna import Generator